-Trainees who meet the prerequisites for training may apply for an accredited training position within an accredited training network.
-Successful applicants will receive an employment letter and contract notifying them of their appointment to an accredited training position.
+Trainees who have been offered an accredited position to start in the 2024 training program need to complete an application form.
+Successful applicants will have received an employment letter and contract notifying them of their appointment to an accredited training position.

 New trainees are responsible for completing and submitting to the College their RANZCR Training Program Application Form and Trainee Compact (including all required supporting documentation).

 Trainees are required to complete personal details, including details of qualifications, medical registration and postgraduate experience.
 The appointment and proposed course of training must be confirmed by completion of the relevant section on the form.
 This section must be signed by the Head of Department (HoD) or the Director of Training (DoT).

 Completed forms and supporting documentation must be received at the College within two weeks of a trainee’s accredited training start date.

 Late or incomplete applications will result in the trainee’s official accredited training start date to be set at the date of receipt of the application or the date the application is regarded as complete.

 The 2024 Clinical Radiology Training Program Application Form can be found here.

 The checklist provides a summary of all the documents which must be submitted to support the details listed on the application form.

 The Trainee Compact outlines trainees’ obligations to the College while completing the training program, and to their training site/employer.
 Trainees are required to initial each page of the document and sign and date the last page.